-I have secured funding totalling £3.8M (£1.75M as PI and £1.9M as CI) and built a team of twelve around my vision for the lightweighting of existing and future infrastructure by learning from real performance.
+I have a funded research portfolio of £9.13M (£1.96M as PI) as of April 2019.
+I have built a team around his vision for the design optimisation and lightweighting of existing and future infrastructure by learning from real performance.
 Recognising the value of interdisciplinary collaborations, I lead consortia of industry and academic stakeholders to inform and support my projects.
 I work closely with both industry and government agencies as a consultant structural engineer, and am experienced in making judgements when faced with multiple conflicting opinions.

 Key achievements in this period include winning a prestigious EPSRC Early Career Fellowship (£1.2M, 2015-2020), and an EPSRC Bright Ideas Award (£300k, 2015-2017).
 These projects have begun to deliver significant research outputs and provide a strong foundation for a Readership position.
 My EPSRC Bright Ideas Award (EP/M01696X/1, £300k) is due to end in June 2017, and will have delivered on its objectives.
 This project demonstrates that I can lead and complete research objectives.
 Outputs from this project have been presented at international conferences, and journal papers have been accepted in A-list journals (including ASCE Composites for Construction).